Table of Contents

 Current Architectural Plans

 All applicants must submit an 8 ½" x 11" reduction of current architectural plans for the facility.
-A reduction must be included in each of the 16 collated sets of support material.
 DO NOT send full size architectural plans or drawings.
 See below for suggested submissions for each project type:

 - New construction